 - Carbohydrates: 1.5g

 This dish can be served at dinner or lunch as the main course.
-This dish can be perfect for low crab diet eaters.
-Besides, as it is dairy-free, gluten-free so this dish can be perfect for health-conscious people who are going through a special diet.
+This dish can be perfect for low-carb diet eaters.
+Besides, as it is dairy-free and gluten-free so this dish can be perfect for health-conscious people who are going through a special diet.

 But I prefer to serve this dish in dinner as a main course with some freshly prepared coleslaw, baked beans, fruit or pasta salad.

-Here I will provide you some useful tips for you to get a better result.
+Here I will provide you with some useful tips for you to get a better result.